sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 The server will be available on port 8001 (or the value of the `PORT` environment variable).

-You are now ready to connect your client, For details on how to set up client tools, refer to [Working with Clients](./client_guide/CLIENT_GUIDE.md)
+You are now ready to connect your client.
+For details on how to set up client tools, refer to [Working with Clients](client_guide/CLIENT_GUIDE.md)
 <br><br><br>

 --------------------------------------------------------------------------------------
-### Step 4b - UV Environment Set Up
+## Development Environment Set Up with uv

 Make sure you have uv installed on your system, installation instructions can be found at https://github.com/astral-sh/uv .